akiokussu/devsecops/README.md

 ### Jenkins Server IAM Role
 - **Role Name**: `jenkins_role`
-- **Purpose**: Similar to the web application server role, it allows Jenkins servers on EC2 to assume the role.
-It's tailored for CI/CD operations, specifically interacting with AWS services like EC2 and ECR.
+- **Purpose**: Allows the Jenkins server to authenticate to Amazon ECR and manage Docker images as part of the CI/CD process, including pushing new images and updating existing ones.
 - **Policies Attached**:
   - `jenkins_policy` defines permissions for Jenkins to manage EC2 instances and interact with ECR repositories, including pulling and pushing Docker images.
-- **Instance Profile**: `jenkins_profile` assigns the role to Jenkins servers, granting them the defined capabilities.
+- **Instance Profile**: `jenkins_profile` is tailored to provide Jenkins with the capabilities necessary for interacting with Amazon ECR.

 ### IAM Policies
-- **Jenkins Server Policy (`jenkins_policy`)**: Specifies actions Jenkins can perform, such as describing, starting, and stopping EC2 instances, along with comprehensive permissions for managing Docker images in ECR.
+- **Jenkins Server Policy (`jenkins_policy`)**: Specifies actions Jenkins can perform, for managing Docker images in ECR.
 - **ECR Read Access Policy (`ecr_read_policy`)**: Grants web application servers read-only access to ECR repositories, ensuring they can pull necessary Docker images for deployment.

 ### Policy Attachments